Health in the United Arab Emirates

-Niilo Disorders
+Genetic Disorders

 In 2009, 119 genetic disorders were identified among Emiratis and 241 among Arab citizens and expatriates combined in the UAE.
 This is the second-highest incidence of genetic disorders in the Arab world (after Oman).
 Autosomal recessive disorders are common in the UAE.
 Hemoglobinopathies are one of the most common disorders among the UAE nationals.
 Beta-thalassemia constitutes a major public health problem in the UAE.
 During 1989-2004, more than 850 patients have been registered at the Dubai Genetics and Thalassemia Center.
 Surveys have shown that the UAE exhibits one of the highest carrier frequencies of β-thalassemia in the Persian Gulf region which is 8.5%.
 Pre-marital medical examinations in the UAE, excluding the HAAD, include blood group tests, sickle cell anaemia, hepatitis B and C, German measles, haemoglobin variance, HIV/AIDS, thalassaemia, and syphilis.

 The Health Authority – Abu Dhabi introduced premarital screening and counselling in 2011.
 56,226 men and women preparing for marriage were tested for genetic and infectious disorders were tested between 2011 and the end of 2014. in 2014 16,247 people were tested, 342 were Beta-thalassaemia carriers, 8 had sickle-cell anaemia, 205 were sickle-cell anaemia carriers, 36 had syphilis and 140 had hepatitis B.